TaikiMiyagawa/SPRT-TANDEM/README.md

 2. Save bottleneck features of Nosaic MNIST (`save_featureTFR_nmnist.ipynb`): Modify user-defined parameters and run all the cells.
 3. Plot the speed-accuracy tradeoff (SAT) curve (`plot_SAT_curve.ipynb`): Modify user-defined parameters and run all the cells.

-(Cannot open the image in Anonymous Github)
+(Cannot open the images in Anonymous Github)
 ![](./SATC.png)
 ![](./LLR_trajectory_example.png)